This is the story of Marcel, a sheep herding border collie.

 The owners Neel & Elke run a small farm with a broad diversity of animals.
 Most of the animals are living heritage animals.
 Due to the economic evolution of modern agriculture, some local old breeds of livestock and poultry have become very rare, and therefore given this label to maintain preservation.
 They run this farm with a strong focus on sustainability, conservation and education.

-At two months of age, the dog trainer claimed that Marcel was too old to be trained and chances were slim for him to become an efficient herding dog.
+At seven months of age, the dog trainer claimed that Marcel was too old to be trained and chances were slim for him to become an efficient herding dog.
 Although given very little hope, Marcel has proven himself to be a natural talent with very strong herding genes after all.
 To Marcel sheep herding is the most divine thing to do.
 He’s not motivated by certain rewards for the job, sheep herding is simply the reward itself.
 I remembered I could notice Marcel’s focus started to shift towards the sheep, almost begging to go outside for his morning herding routine.

 The series was taken on two separate days, one in the morning and one at dusk.

 As soon as we stepped through that idyllic wooden gate, I suddenly was surrounded with all kinds of animals, or rather: I entered a habitat full of animals.
 Horses, sheep, goats, donkeys, pigs, chickens,… all together as a family.
 Some waiting to be fed, others curious and even very enthusiastic, like Mia (a cow calf).
 When she ran towards Neel to greet him, she reminded me of a hopping giant puppy dog.